KG1414/job-application-todo-list/README.md

 ## Job Application Full Stack Challenge

-For this job application challenge the goal was to produce a full stack to-do list.
+For this job application challenge the goal was to produce a full stack to-do list within 48hrs of receiving this.

 I was provided a database and backend code with a simple instance and had to meet the requirements listed below.